-If you’re new to keeping goldfish, you may be wondering whether they can live in normal tap water and what kind of water they need.
+If you’re new to keeping goldfish, you may be wondering whether goldfish can live in normal tap water and what kind of water they need.

-Lots of beginner goldfish keepers think they can simply add water straight into their tank along with their goldfish.
+Lots of beginner goldfish keepers think they can simply add tap water straight into their tank along with their goldfish.
 But if you want your goldfish to live a long and healthy life, then letting them swim in untreated tap water is definitely not a good idea!

 Good bacteria develops through a process called cycling, which we talk about in more detail here.